-Summer starts in a couple of days.
-It is good when there is an opportunity for a summer time to leave somewhere far away from the asphalt of the cities melting from heat-to the sea, for example, or to the dacha.
-Unfortunately, for many, this luxury is not available: at least five days a week, citizens are forced to spend their time in the “stone jungle”.
-Residents of cities tend at the first opportunity, if you can not get into the forest, then at least often visit the city parks and squares.
+Summer will start in a couple of days.
+It is good when there is an opportunity to go somewhere far away from the asphalt of cities melting from the heat – to the sea, for example, or to the country for the summer.
+Unfortunately, for many such luxury is not available: at least five days a week, citizens are forced to spend time in the “stone jungle”.
+City residents tend to visit city parks and squares as soon as possible, if they cannot get into the forest, then at least more often.

-We used to believe that green spaces in cities have a beneficial effect on human life in the difficult environmental conditions of cities.
-Plants help to purify the air, emit useful phytoncides.
+We used to believe that green spaces in cities have a beneficial effect on human life in difficult environmental conditions of cities.
+Plants help to purify the air, secrete useful phytoncides.

 But not everything is so rosy.
-Plants in cities, of course, have a lot of benefits.
-But, as it turned out, there is quite a significant harm.
-This damage was able to assess an international group of environmental scientists from the German Humboldt University.
+Factories in cities, of course, have a lot of advantages.
+But, as it turned out, there is also quite significant harm.
+This damage was assessed by an international group of environmental scientists from the German Humboldt University.
 A group of scientists reported on the results of their research.

 City plants is guilty of 225 thousand deaths annually

-It turned out that urban plants contribute to an increase in ground-level (tropospheric) ozone.
-This gas, according to the classification of harmful substances, belongs to the substances of the highest hazard class, representing a serious risk for a person – up to a possible lethal outcome.
+It turned out that urban plants contribute to an increase in surface (tropospheric) ozone.
+This gas, according to the classification of harmful substances, refers to substances of the highest class of danger that pose a serious danger to humans – up to a possible fatal outcome.

 All plants contribute to an increase in the amount of ozone.
 However, representatives of routine, dogwood and aster are especially distinguished by this.
-And if oranges and lemons (Rutaceae family) is not too frequent guests in our streets, Cornus (dogwood family), burdock and dandelions (Asteraceae) have spread considerably.
+And if oranges and lemons (the Rutaceae family) are not too frequent visitors on our streets, then cornus (the dogwood family), burdock and dandelions (Asteraceae) have spread significantly.

 On beneficial and harmful ozone

 Scientists distinguish two types of ozone.
-More precisely, ozone is the same: it is a gaseous substance consisting of three oxygen atoms.
-Ozone, which forms a stratospheric layer protecting life on our planet from solar radiation, is useful.
-Moreover, without it it would be impossible to exist and the very origin of life on Earth.
+More precisely, ozone is a gaseous substance consisting of three oxygen atoms.
+Ozone, which forms the stratospheric layer that protects life on our planet from solar radiation, is useful.
+Moreover, without it, existence and the very origin of life on Earth would be impossible.

-But triatomic oxygen compound toxicity is superior to combat toxic substances, such as chlorine.
-Therefore, the ozone that is in the lower atmosphere – in the troposphere-is deadly.
-In addition, the world health organization classifies ozone as a threshold substance.
-That is, any concentration of this substance is dangerous to human health.
+But the toxicity of the triatomic oxygen compound exceeds the toxicity of fighting substances such as chlorine.
+Therefore, ozone located in the lower layers of the atmosphere – in the troposphere – is deadly.
+In addition, the World Health Organization classifies ozone as a threshold substance.
+That is, any concentration of this substance is dangerous for human health.

 What is the “fault” of plants, or how the formation of “harmful” ozone

-In General, the plants are not to blame.
-The blame for the appearance of tropospheric ozone, however, as well as the destruction of the stratospheric layer, lies with the man, his destructive influence on the ecology of the planet.
+In general, the plants are not to blame for anything.
+The blame for the appearance of tropospheric ozone, however, as well as for the destruction of the stratospheric layer, lies with man, his destructive influence on the ecology of the planet.

-Ozone formation is a photochemical reaction normal for our planet.
+The formation of ozone is a photochemical reaction that is normal for our planet.
 Reaction between nitrogen oxides and volatile organic compounds under the influence of ultraviolet radiation.
 This is how, with the help of plants, this protective shield of our planet – the ozone layer – was formed millions of years ago.

-Plants emit organic compounds-monoterpenes and sesquiterpenes, isoprene, etc. Thanks to them, the smell of pine needles, marsh rosemary, orange.
-The hotter the sun shines, the more volatile organic compounds are released by plants, and as a result – the formation of ozone, which then rises to the upper atmosphere.
+Plants secrete organic compounds – monoterpenes and sesquiterpenes, isoprene, etc. Thanks to them, it smells of pine needles, marsh rosemary, orange.
+The hotter the sun shines, the more volatile organic compounds are released by plants, and as a result – the formation of ozone, which then rises into the upper atmosphere.

 But the trouble is that these volatile organic compounds react with nitrogen oxides, which are contained in the exhaust gases of cars.
 As a result, in addition to the danger from the exhaust gases themselves (nitrogen oxides are ten times more toxic than carbon monoxide), ozone is formed.

-According to scientists, the presence of plants increases by almost 60% the amount of ozone in cities.
-Given the number of cars in Metropolitan areas, such a volume of ozone does not have time to retire to the stratosphere.
+According to scientists, the presence of plants increases the amount of ozone in cities by almost 60%.
+Given the number of cars in megacities, such a volume of ozone does not have time to escape into the stratosphere.

 The dangerous ozone

-Being a chemically active compound – oxidant, ozone, getting into the body, causes oxidative stress.
-As a result, there is an avalanche formation of free radicals that negatively affect living organisms, causing their degradation.
+Being a chemically active oxidizing compound, ozone, entering the body, causes oxidative stress.
+As a result, an avalanche-like formation of free radicals occurs, which negatively affect living organisms, causing their degradation.

 Ozone primarily affects the respiratory tract, causing cough, pneumonia, exacerbation of attacks in asthmatics, emphysema and pulmonary edema.
 In people who are not prone to respiratory diseases, ozone causes increased fatigue, nausea, headache.
-And they also risk getting asthma, bronchitis and other problems.
+And they are also at risk of getting asthma, bronchitis and other problems.

 Ozone contributes to the exacerbation or occurrence of allergies.
-And most importantly – ozone genotoxic.
-That means it’s a mutagen or a carcinogen.
+And most importantly, ozone is genotoxic.
+This means that it is a mutagen or a carcinogen.
 That is, ozone is a substance that causes gene mutations or tumors.

-The most dangerous effects of ozone are on children, the elderly, people with cardiovascular diseases and, as mentioned above, those with respiratory problems.
+The most dangerous effects of ozone are on children, the elderly, people with cardiovascular diseases and, as mentioned above, people with respiratory problems.

 Well, as a “bonus”: ozone destroys not only living organisms, but also building materials and structures.